ORNL/TASMANIAN/Doxygen/Installation.md

-  -D PYTHON_EXECUTABLE:PATH            (specify the Python interpreter) -D CMAKE_CUDA_COMPILER:PATH          (specify the CUDA nvcc compiler) -D CMAKE_Fortran_COMPILER:PATH       (specify the Fortran compiler) -D Tasmanian_MAGMA_ROOT:PATH        (specify the path to the MAGMA installation) -D MPI_CXX_COMPILER:PATH=<path>      (specify the MPI compiler wrapper) -D MPI_Fortran_COMPILER:PATH=<path>  (needed for MPI with Fortran) -D MPIEXEC_EXECUTABLE:PATH=<path>    (needed for MPI testing)
+  -D PYTHON_EXECUTABLE:PATH            (specify the Python interpreter) -D CMAKE_CUDA_COMPILER:PATH          (specify the CUDA nvcc compiler) -D CMAKE_Fortran_COMPILER:PATH       (specify the Fortran compiler) -D Tasmanian_ROCM_ROOT:PATH          (specify the path to the ROCm installation) -D Tasmanian_MAGMA_ROOT:PATH         (specify the path to the MAGMA installation) -D MPI_CXX_COMPILER:PATH=<path>      (specify the MPI compiler wrapper) -D MPI_Fortran_COMPILER:PATH=<path>  (needed for MPI with Fortran) -D MPIEXEC_EXECUTABLE:PATH=<path>    (needed for MPI testing)
 ```

+* The ROCm and MAGMA options can be passed without the *Tasmanian_* prefix and if not specified explicitly those will be read from the OS environment.

+* The **ROCm** capabilities require that the CMake CXX compiler is set to *hipcc*.

 * Alternatives allowing to directly specify libraries and bypass `find_package()` altogether:
 ```